-Again in 2012, the NIS team evaluated and revised the sampling strategy for 2012 and subsequent data years, in order to best represent the U.S. See Table 1 in Appendix I, The National Inpatient Sample (NIS) Design Changes, for a summary of design changes.
-For a detailed description of the NIS redesign, please see the NIS Redesign Report Executive Summary in Appendix V or the full NIS Redesign Report available on the HCUP User Support (HCUP-US) Web site.
+Again for the 2012 NIS and subsequent data years, AHRQ evaluated and revised the sampling strategy in order to best represent the U.S. See Table 1 in Appendix I, The National Inpatient Sample (NIS) Design Changes, for a summary of design changes.
+For a detailed description of the NIS redesign, please see the 2012 NIS Redesign Report available on the HCUP-US Web site.

 Prior to 2012, the NIS sampling strata were defined based on five hospital characteristics contained in the AHA hospital files.
-Beginning with the 2012 NIS, the only hospital-level stratification factor that changes is that we stratify hospitals by census division rather than census region;12 and the stratification data elements were defined as follows:
+Beginning with the 2012 NIS, the only hospital-level stratification factor that changes is census division rather than census region,6 and the stratification data elements were defined as follows: